 You’ll actually listen to the same composer for 3 months (one term) and hear a different piece each week.

 So, that means 3 composers with 12 pieces/songs each, plus 4 hymns and 5 folk songs for the school year.
+And, it now includes two full year’s worth of lessons!

 - Johann Sebastian Bach (September-November)